 Every week I share articles with you that tout the health benefits of all kinds of foods.
 When I came across an article recently about how the majority of Americans are deficient in a mineral that is more important to our diets than previously believed, I thought it was time I started to share information about specific minerals and why we need them.
 Today I’m focusing on magnesium.

 Scientists have discovered that magnesium is far more important to good health than previously believed.
 Perhaps you’ve already come across this bit of news and are wondering how to get more magnesium into your diet.

 Researchers have discovered magnesium in over 300 different enzymes in the body and have detected 3,751 magnesium-binding sites on human proteins.
-Apparently, the role magnesium has to play in disease prevention and promotion of good health may have been terribly underestimated until now.
+Apparently, the role magnesium has to play in disease prevention and the promotion of good health may have been terribly underestimated until now.

 Magnesium has always been known to prevent stroke and heart attacks, but now we’re seeing that the benefits of magnesium are much more far-reaching.

-Magnesium aids in the formation of bones and teeth, helps create energy molecules in the body and regulates blood pressure.
+Magnesium aids in the formation of bones and teeth helps create energy molecules in the body and regulates blood pressure.
 It has actually been identified as having therapeutic benefits for more than 100 different ailments, from helping with PMS and symptoms of fibromyalgia to slowing the effects of aging and curing migraines.

-Unfortunately 80% of us in the United States are magnesium deficient.
+Unfortunately, 80% of us in the United States are magnesium deficient.